 In recent years 70 metres has become the preferred distance for international archery competition for recurve archers, including the Archery World Cup and the Olympic Games.
 As a result, the WA 70m round – six dozen arrows at 70 metres, often called the WA 70m 720 – is also becoming ever more popular as a tournament format.

-The WA 720 70m round has many advantages for an International Archery League communicating via the Internet: Everybody can shoot together on the same virtual line, the distance of 70m on a 122cm face is accessible to most archers including: men, women, progressing cadets & longbow archers, and yet the round remains a challenge to international level compound shooters.
+The WA 720 70m round has many advantages for an International Archery League over the Internet: Everybody can shoot together on the same virtual line, the distance of 70m on a 122cm face is accessible to most archers including: men, women, progressing cadets & longbow archers, and yet the round remains a challenge to international level compound shooters.

 - WA 70 Metre Round: 6 Dozen arrows at 70 Metres, 122cm face, 10 zone scoring